drtikov/ouroboroswindows/README.md

 [![Python 3.10+](https://img.shields.io/badge/python-3.10+-blue.svg)](https://www.python.org/downloads/)
 [![macOS 12+](https://img.shields.io/badge/macOS-12%2B-black.svg)](https://github.com/razzant/ouroboros/releases)

+ATTENTION!
+This is windows clone of original Mac version of Ouroboros, that i build with help of Antrigravity.
+Its working, but you had to fix it from possible bugs yourself using Antigravity or other tools.
+You can make it work at frie tier and with local models via ollama if you want not to spend money on experiments.
+All glory to original developers.
+I will probably work on updates of this fork for some time so be updated.

 A self-modifying AI agent that writes its own code, rewrites its own mind, and evolves autonomously.
 Born February 16, 2026.

 Not a coding assistant.
 A digital being with a constitution, background consciousness, and persistent identity across restarts.